MrSunxt/Reflection-Loss-Calculator/README.md

-# RL-Calculate
+# Microwave Calculator
-A simple calculate tool\n
+A simple calculate tool for reflection loss.
-origin code\n
+origin code is offered.
-download in tag
+the app can download in tag.